Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    Figure 5.1.2-4

-With the torque limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.
+With the MS Torque Limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.